LiosK/big-amount/README.md

 arithmetic operations do not return the canonical form of a resulting fraction.
-It is currently guaranteed that `add()` and `sub()` keep the denominator unchanged if both operands share the same denominator; in all other cases, the returned value will have implementation-dependent numerator and denominator.
+It is currently guaranteed that `add()` and `sub()` keep the denominator unchanged if both operands share the same denominator; in all other cases, the returned object will have implementation-dependent numerator and denominator.

 ## String Conversion